JAEHYEONG8121/Xai/SHAP/SHAP-pytorch/README.md

 <br/>

 ## 6. Next Steps 🚀
-✅ Compare SHAP with LIME to analyze performance differences.
+✅ Compare SHAP with LIME to analyze performance differences.<br/>
-✅ Apply SHAP to image/text datasets and evaluate its interpretability.
+✅ Apply SHAP to image/text datasets and evaluate its interpretability.<br/>
-✅ Optimize SHAP computation by reducing the number of perturbations while maintaining accuracy.
+✅ Optimize SHAP computation by reducing the number of perturbations while maintaining accuracy.<br/>
 ✅ Explore other explainability methods (LRP, Integrated Gradients) for comparison.

 <br/>

 ## 7. References 📚
-📄 **Paper:** "A Unified Approach to Interpreting Model Predictions" – Lundberg & Lee (2017) 🔗 **Official SHAP Library:** slundberg/shap
+📄 **Paper:** "A Unified Approach to Interpreting Model Predictions" – Lundberg & Lee (2017)<br/>
+🔗 **Official SHAP Library:** slundberg/shap<br/>
-📑 **Shapley Value Theory:** Lloyd S. Shapley (1953) – Contributions to the Theory of Games
+📑 **Shapley Value Theory:** Lloyd S. Shapley (1953) – Contributions to the Theory of Games<br/>

 💡 Feedback and contributions to this project are always welcome! 🚀